Borjabor/UrbanEcologyResearchTrend/README.md

 # Research Trend Analysis

 In this notebook I analysed the trend of scientific research performed within urban environments.
 I have chosen a few specific keywords related to Urban Ecology that I used to retrieve published papers using the OpenAlex API.
-I later enhanced my dataset be obtaining missing country data from the Research Organization Registry (ROR) to perform some geographical analysis.
+I later enhanced my dataset by obtaining missing country data from the Research Organization Registry (ROR) to perform some geographical analysis.

-**Note: I chose a date range starting on 1970 as that is the decade when the term Urban Ecology started getting traction.
-Data retrieval was cutoff at 2023 as there is still data missing from OpenAlex for the year 2024
+**Note: I chose a date range starting in 1970 as that is the decade when the term Urban Ecology started getting traction.
+Data retrieval was cutoff in 2023 as there is still data missing from OpenAlex for the year 2024.

 ==============================================================
 ## Published Papers Time Series

-We'll start with a simple analysis, simply looking at how many papers were published every year from 1970 to present day.
+We'll start with a simple analysis, looking at how many papers were published every year from 1970 to present day.
-First we look at the full data, looking at the sum of every paper published across every keyword, then at the data per keyword.
+First, we look at the full data, looking at the sum of every paper published across every keyword (the 'total' line in the graph below), then at the data per keyword.
+The graph below also has a 'control' dataset in the form of the 'ecology' keyword.
+That is, I compare the data related to research in urban environments to the scientific output on ecology as a whole.

 ![Overall time series analysis](images/urban_vs_general.png)

 We see a clear trend, where research volume quickly grows over the years.
 A curious data point happens around 2020, with a sharp drop in papers published, likely linked to the COVID pandemic, with numbers quickly picking up right after, following a similar slope as before.

 That being said, the same trend can be observed for ecology as a whole.
 That is, scientific research is increasing in its totality, not only in urban environments.
-Although, looking at the latest data, urban research seem to be catching up, which could mean we might see just as many studies in cities as in more natural environments.
-Another possibility for that trend could be a result of the pandemic, where the scientific community started showing greater interest in urban environments post COVID, but that interst could decrease with time.
+Although, looking at the latest data, urban research seems to be catching up, which could mean we might see just as many studies in cities as in more natural environments.
+Another possibility for that trend could be a result of the pandemic, where the scientific community started showing greater interest in urban environments post COVID, but that interest could decrease with time.

-Although these are just guesses, and only with time we'll be able to confirm or refute either hypothesis.We see a clear trend, where research volume quickly grows over the years.
-A curious data point happens around 2020, with a sharp drop in papers published, likely linked to the COVID pandemic, with numbers quickly picking up right after, following a similar slope as before.
+Although these are just guesses, and only with time we'll be able to confirm or refute either hypothesis.

 ![Per-Keyword time series analysis](images/keyword_time_series.png)

-Same as above, every keyword follows this same trend.
-While some are clearly more popular than others, the graph curves are similar among all of the keywords.
-Now let's look at the trend of the entire breadth of 'ecology' research, a broad term that can encompass both studies in and out of the cities.
-Is this simply and overall trend the field or are researchers showing increasing interest in urban environemts?
+While some keywords are clearly more popular than other, they all tend to follow a similar trend as the graph above.
+That said, it is interesting to see how Urban Ecosystems and Green Spaces exploded in the 2010s, producing as much papers as the other 4 keywords.

 ==============================================================
 ## Analyzing Keyword Relationship

-Before anything else, I'll look into relationships between keywords, looking into wether they tend to appear together often.
-This should tell me if the choice of keywords was effective to cover a large portion of urban-related studies or if the overlap between any pair is too great, making them redundant.
+Before anything else, I'll look into relationships between keywords, looking into whether they tend to appear together often.
+This should tell me if the choice of keywords was effective in covering a large portion of urban-related studies or if the overlap between any pair is too great, making them redundant.

 Let's begin by analyzing the overall data, of all papers collected.